 A typical weekly timetable

-During terms 3 to 9 your time will be divided between attending lectures (about six a week), tutorials (average of 1.5 a week), and practical classes (one afternoon a week).
-You will also carry out your own research project and be given the opportunity to write a library dissertation.
+- Terms 3-9: About 6 lectures, 1-2 tutorials and 1 practical class.
+You will also carry out your own research project and be given the opportunity to write a library dissertation and undertake independent research

 |Terms 1 and 2|